-Our work is related to the growing body of literature that considers the effects of international competition on national productive structure (Chen, Imbs & Scott 2007).
-The paper closest to our sectoral analysis is Auer & Fischer (2008), on the effects on US industry of import penetration from emerging economies.
-They also find that the US sectors most exposed to competition from emerging countries recorded higher productivity growth, as well as lower price inflation.
+A number of papers are considering the effects of the euro on member countries, ten years after its inception.
+Alesina, Ardagna & Galasso (2009) show that the common currency has contributed to building political consensus for restructuring in the product markets, markedly through liberalization in the energy and communication sectors, but not in the labor market.
+Bertola (2007) finds an association between the euro adoption and the improvements in terms of employment and equilibrium unemployment.
+Our work is more broadly related to the growing body of literature that considers the effects of international competition on national productive structure (Chen, Imbs & Scott 2007).
+The paper closest to our sectoral analysis is Auer & Fischer (2008), on the effects on US industry of import penetration from emerging countries recorded higher productivity growth, as well as lower price inflation.
 The same result on productivity is found by Bugamelli & Rosolia (2006) on Italian data.
 Using US firm-level data, Bernard et al. (2006a) find that industries' exposure to imports from low-wage countries is correlated positively with the probability of plant death and negatively with employment growth.
 In a companion paper, Bernard, Jensen & Schott (2006b) show that a reduction of inbound trade costs is positively associated with industry productivity (TFP), the probability of plant death, the probability of entry of new exporters, and export growth by incumbent exporters.
 For Italy, Bugamelli, Fabiani & Sette (2008) show that greater exposure to Chinese export penetration has diminished the pace of firms' output price increases.